 Wij gebruiken een aantal cookies om u de best mogelijke browserervaring te bieden.
 Door deze website te blijven gebruiken, gaat u akkoord met ons gebruik van cookies.
 U kunt hier meer lezen over ons cookiebeleid of op de link klikken onderaan iedere pagina van onze website.

-Spotify's third quarter (Q3) earnings report was not great for investors.
+Spotify's third-quarter (Q3) earnings report was good, but not great for investors.
 The stock of the music streaming company dropped after it released its revenue report.

 Spotify’s slow revenue growth